Proving programs terminate using well orderings, Ramsey Theory, and Matrices: Introduction

 \begin{convention} The statement {\it The Program Terminates} means that it terminates no matter what the user does.
-The user will be supplying inputs as the program runs; hence we are saying that the user cannot come up with some (perhaps malicious) inputs that make the program run forever. \end{convention}
+The user will be supplying inputs as the program runs; hence we are saying that the user cannot come up with some (perhaps malicious) inputs that make the program run forever.
+A more realistic scenario is if the programs input is a sequence of requests for devices. \end{convention}